 The UNESCO Biosphere Reserve in the Cantabrian Mountains is one of the two first national parks in Spain, founded in 1918.
 You can find over 200 spots in the park where mountains peaks are over 2000 metres high!
 The highest is Torre de Cerredo at 2648 metres.

 Picos de Europa is also home to a variety of protected species that I was surprised to find exist in Spain – like bearded vultures, Cantabrian brown bears, and the Iberian wolves!
 And keep your eyes peeled for Picos de Europa’s most representative animal, the Pyrenean Chamois, a type of antelope goat!

-Despite that it rained while I was there and cloud covered – a common occurrence since Picos de Europa is just 20km away from the sea, it was still stunning, even when partly covered.
+Despite that it rained while I was there and was covered in clouds – a common occurrence since Picos de Europa is just 20km away from the sea, it was still stunning, even when partly covered.
 I’m taking it as a sign to return when Picos de Europa will show itself from beneath the clouds.

-Picos de Europa is still worth a visit even if hiking mountains isn’t your thing.
+Picos de Europa is still worth a visit even if hiking mountains aren’t your thing.
 The drive along the Cares River through the Garganta Divina Ravine is simply stunning.
 That’s even truer when viewed from a high vantage point like the one pictured below which we drove to:

 You can also take the Fuente Dé cable car, which takes you up to 1800 metres!
 I’m sure the views are spectacular, but all we saw was clouds the day I was there.
 Still, there are two cafeterias at the top, so you can always try to wait out the weather.